DenisYaschuk/homepage/README.md

 # BinaryStudioFirstTask
+My very own personal website.
+Basically this is just a résumé.

 Just a little task if you want more info scroll down.
 Good luck!
 Maybe you will even find a cake ;)